Other Medicare health plans

-These plans have some of the same rules as Medicare Advantage Plans.
-However, each type of plan has special rules and exceptions, so contact any plans you're interested in to get more details.
+Other Medicare health plans have some of the same rules as Medicare Advantage Plans (Part C) .
+However, each type of plan has special rules and exceptions, so it’s important to contact the plan you're interested in for more details.
+Learn about rules Medicare plans must follow when they contact you.

 Medicare Cost Plans

-Demonstrations and pilot programs, (also called “research studies”) are special projects that test improvements in Medicare coverage, payment, and quality of care.
-They usually operate only for a limited time for a specific group of people and/or are offered only in specific areas.
-Check with the demonstration or pilot program for more information about how it works.
-To find out about current Medicare demonstrations and pilot programs, call us at 1-800-MEDICARE.
+Demonstrations and pilot programs (also called “research studies”) are special projects that test improvements in Medicare coverage, payment, and quality of care.
+They’re usually only available for a limited time, for a specific group of people, or are offered only in specific areas.
+Check with the demonstration or pilot program you’re interested in to find out how it works.
+To learn about current Medicare demonstrations and pilot programs, call us at 1-800-MEDICARE (1-800-633-4227).
+TTY users can call 1-877-486-2048.

-PACE (Program of All-inclusive Care for the Elderly) is a Medicare/Medicaid program that helps people meet health care needs in community.
+PACE (Program of All-inclusive Care for the Elderly) is a Medicare-Medicaid program that helps people meet health care needs in the community.